ArcherHeffern/System-Creation/02_big_picture.md

 [Levels](https://fly.io/docs/hiring/levels/)

 # Possible projects
-The end goal of personal projects is to do actual projects / internships that have impact.
-Preferably your projects are things you actually want.
+When starting out, you will probably do projects just for experience, even if they aren't original, this is completely fine.
+Once you get better, try to do projects that fix an issue.
+Ask professors or friends.

 *See projects list*